laggy-tux/sway-Dots/README.md

 ## Installation

-*disclaimer: Edit the resolutions and other things for ur device before replacing ur your configs,copying the text below will open up the waybar config file for you to change resolutions*
+*Disclaimer: Edit the resolutions and other things for ur device before replacing ur your configs,copying the text below will open up the waybar config file for you to change resolutions*

 ```bash
 git clone https://github.com/laggy-tux/sway-Dots.git